The nonprofit claims to be the largest provider of reproductive health services in the US

 Planned Parenthood claims to be the largest provider of reproductive health services in the United States, offering sexual and reproductive health care, education and outreach to nearly 5 million women, men and adolescents annually worldwide.

 It has 650 affiliate health centers across the nation, including standalone clinics and satellite offices.
 The services offered at different centers vary.
 It estimates that 2.5 million women and men in the US visit its affiliate health centers for services and information each year, and its website receives 60 million visits annually.

-that looks at data from 2010 to 2012.
+Of its patients, 83% were 20 or older, according to a Government Accountability Office report released in March 2015 (PDF) that looked at data from 2010 to 2012.
 Nearly 80% had incomes at or below 150% of the federal poverty level, according to the report.

 What services does Planned Parenthood offer?

 This is how its services break down:

 - Planned Parenthood says 3% of the services it provides are abortions.